lcapo/developer-documentation-hotel/hotel/GeographicDestinationTree.rst

 |

 There is also another possible case where the city isn't the lowest child or DestinationLeaf code and has children of their own.
-Meaning the cities will have DestinationLeaf code (children) that will represent neighborhoods.
-Like in this example "Son Sardina" and "Indioteria" represent neighborhoods of the city Palma of Mallorca.
+Meaning the cities will have DestinationLeaf code (children) that will represent neighbourhoods.
+Like in this example "Son Sardina" and "Indioteria" represent neighbourhoods of the city Palma of Mallorca.
 Even though "Son Sardina" and "Indioteria" are the lowest DestinationLeaf ( child ) these codes can't represent as cities codes, because they haven't got attackable Avail, because their Avail is false.